BryanAmezcua/Jammin/README.md

 # Jammin
-Using Spotify's API to suggest and save music to your Spotify account.
+Using Spotify's API to return song results.

+After the user has granted spotify account access rights to this app, user will be able to search songs, create playlists and save the aforementioned playlist to their spotify account.

-We will be using ReactJS as a front end while using NodeJS as a backend to make calls to Spotify's API.
+I will be using ReactJS as to create the front-end.

+API calls are also being made by the front-end.

--- Bryan A 2/10/20 4 PM
+-- Bryan A 2/10/20